top of page

 NORTH CAROLINA JTT

 North Carolina's Junior Team Tennis programs give kids of all ability levels the chance to participate in team tennis.
 Through level-based play in your local area, players will develop their skills and compete with other children around their age and ability level.
-There are 13 areas that offer Junior Team Tennis in North Carolina.
-Winners from each age division and level are invited to the North Carolina Junior Team Tennis State Championship.
-This track does not go beyond the state level.
+There are 12 areas that offer Junior Team Tennis in North Carolina.
+In our spring season winners from each age division and level are invited to the North Carolina Junior Team Tennis State Championship.

 • Age Groups: 8 & Under, 10 & Under, 12 & Under, 14 & Under, and 18 & Under.

-• Skill Levels: Beginner, Intermediate, and Advanced levels for players in each age group.
-Each category is based on what is offered in your local geographical area.
+• Skill Levels: Beginner, Intermediate, and Advanced levels for each age group.
+Each level is based on what is offered in your local geographical area.

 The USTA Southern is focused on supporting efforts designed to expand and enhance JTT programming across the Section.
-JTT League Coordinators or administrators may apply for a grant.
+JTT League Coordinators or administrators may apply for a grant click here.

-To see if JTT is offered in your area, contact your Local League Coordinator by clicking on the corresponding picture
+To see if JTT is offered in your area, contact a Local League Coordinator by clicking on the corresponding picture

 CARLA